 1. Start Young

 Encouraging conversations about race and ethnicity from a young age provides children with a model to discuss these uncomfortable conversations in-depth as they get older.
 It can be nerve-wracking, but one way we can help teach our children to respect and embrace other cultures is by talking with our families.
-This will begin normalizing tough conversations and teaching our children to acknowledge the struggles of others and appreciate their differences.
+This will begin normalizing tough conversations, and will teach our children to acknowledge the struggles of others and appreciate their differences.

 2. Begin with Small Conversations

 Having conversations about race can be overwhelming.
 Once we are focused on our anti-racist journey, it can seem imperative to engage in as many conversations about race as possible and include all of the information we have learned in every discussion.

 But when we are raising anti-racist children, it is essential to explain things in easily-consumable bits of information.
 Remember to embrace questions and be honest if you don’t have all the answers.

 3. Acknowledge White Privilege